12 Grand Ground Cover Ideas for Your Yard

 Many of the most seasoned gardeners save a front- row seat for creeping thyme.
 Its short profile and low maintenance make it the perfect complement to any border, edging or even walkway.

 Catharanthus roseus • grown as an annual

-If you experience lots of heat in summer, Madagascar periwinkle is the ideal plant.
+If you experience lots of heat in summer, Madagascar periwinkle is the ideal plant on our list of ground cover ideas.
 It flourishes in full sun and doesn’t need excessive watering.
 In colder zones, this pretty plant is useful for filling in bare spots between perennials.
 In mild-winter areas, it may become invasive.